Jacar mascot — reading along A laptop whose eyes follow your cursor while you read.

 OpenAI text-embedding-3: What Changes vs the Previous One

-OpenAI released text-embedding-3 on January 25, 2024, in two variants: text-embedding-3-small (cheaper, 1536 dim) and text-embedding-3-large (higher quality, 3072 dim).
-It’s the first major embedding change from OpenAI since text-embedding-ada-002 (December 2022).
+OpenAI released text-embedding-3 on 25 January 2024, in two variants: text-embedding-3-small (cheaper, 1536 dim) and text-embedding-3-large (higher quality, 3072 dim).
+It’s the first major embedding change from OpenAI since text-embedding-ada-002 of December 2022.
 For teams building RAG on OpenAI, the immediate question is: migrate?
-And if so, when?
+And if so, when and at what cost?
 This article covers what it adds, how to compare, and strategies for the switch.

-• Variable dimensions: you can truncate embeddings to fewer dimensions without retraining.
+• Variable dimensions: truncate embeddings to fewer dimensions without retraining.
 3072 → 512 keeps ~80% quality at a third of storage.

 • Improved multilingual: 3-large on MIRACL (multilingual benchmark) jumps from 31% to 54% vs ada-002.

-• Better length handling: max context stays at 8191 tokens, but improves on long documents.
+• Better handling of long documents: max context stays at 8191 tokens but improves on long texts.

-The “cheaper + better quality” combo is rare; usually you pay one with the other.
+The “cheaper + better quality” combo is rare; normally you pay one with the other.
+That’s why this release generates so much interest.

 Variable Dimensions: How It Works